pawelgrzybek/dotfiles/Alfred.alfredpreferences/workflows/user.workflow.2B41658B-7B75-48B9-A14A-23F8CDC5DB1A/readme.md

-# Github Search
+# Alfred npm search

-Alfred workflow to search for Github repository.
+Alfred workflow to search for npm package using npms API.

 ## Requirements